ForRefugees

 - Join the Network First: You cannot apply for grants without first becoming an approved Local Partner.
 Start this process early as it requires a separate application and 2-week decision period.

-- Stay Under the Threshold: Ensure your organization's annual turnover is under £150,000/€170,000.
+- Stay Under the Threshold: Ensure your organisation's annual turnover is under £150,000/€170,000.
 This is a firm eligibility requirement introduced in 2023.
+To join the Network as a partner, turnover must be under £450,000/€500,000.

 - Start Small, Build Trust: First-time grants are capped at £1,000-£1,500, but larger grants (up to £15,000) become available once you've proven your commitment and impact.